6 Introduction to causal mediation analysis

 Instead, we can perform a randomized controlled trial.
 We now ask a slightly different question:

-We can randomely assigning one group to consume more red meat and the other group to consume more of something else over 1 year.
-Then we compare the average blood glucose levels after 1 year in each of the groups.
-If there is a difference, we could say there is an average causal effect.
+We can randomly assigning one group to take the pill, and the other group not to take the pill over 5 years.
+Then we compare the average risk of T2D after 5 year in each of the groups.
+If there is a difference, we could say there is an average causal effect (1).

 We now modify the terms a little.